Amanharma/Tablet/README.md

 # Tablet
 This is a human disease detector app using AI.
-Go to the Master folder to check the full project
+Go to the Master branch to check the full project